SebaSOFT/walls-have-ears/README.md

 - It will detect walls and muffle the sound
 - It also works with sound easing
 - Windows are less likely to muffle
-- Terrain walls dont muffle
+- Terrain walls dont contribute to muffling
+- Ethereal Walls dont contribute to muffling

 See: